 Viniferamine® skin and wound care products contain potent anti-inflammatory ingredients including the polyphenols oleuropein, resveratrol, and epigallocatechin-3-gallate (EGCG) from olives, grapes, and green tea, respectively, as well as the important small molecules, melatonin, and L-glutathione.
 In addition, dipotassium glycyrrhizate from licorice, avenanthramides in oats, aloe vera and shea butter possess anti-inflammatory activities.
 Viniferamine products also contain important ingredients that counteract oxidative stress including oleuropein, resveratrol, and EGCG, as well as melatonin, and L-glutathione.

-Increased inflammation can also result in pruritus (itching) and/or pain and burning sensations frequently corresponding with obesity-related skin conditions including psoriasis, xerosis and folliculitis.
-In addition to the many anti-inflammatory ingredients found in Viniferamine® skin and wound care products, hydrocortisone, found in Hydrocortisone Cream 1%, can help decrease inflammation (and is frequently recommended for temporary relief for the symptoms and conditions listed above).
-In fact, Viniferamine® Hydrocortisone Cream 1% can help decrease redness, swelling, pain, itching, inflammation and burning sensations.
-Hydrocortisone Cream 1% also includes other Viniferamine® nutrients to facilitate skin hydration, nourishment and repair.
+Increased inflammation can also result in pruritus (itching) and burning sensations frequently corresponding with obesity-related skin conditions including psoriasis, xerosis and folliculitis.
+The many anti-inflammatory ingredients found in Viniferamine® skin and wound care products can help decrease inflammation.
+In fact, Viniferamine® Renewal Moisturizer and Silicone Barrier can help decrease redness, itching, inflammation and burning sensations.

 Obesity also decreases blood and lymphatic circulation leading to poor skin nutrition (since fewer nutrients are provided from the blood) and edema that can increase skin breakdown, increase the risk of venous stasis, promote immune dysfunction and impair wound healing.
 Viniferamine® skin and wound care products contain small molecule skin nutrients including antioxidants, amino acids and vitamins that can penetrate the epidermis to provide nutrition to skin.
 Viniferamine® SkinMineralZ also provides important skin minerals from mineral-rich clays as well as zinc oxide, and can absorb toxins and excess moisture associated with maceration and skin breakdown.